 1. Trim the cartilage

-I recommend asking the butcher to do this for you so the tenderloin is ready to go when you are!
+First, ask the butcher to do this for you.
+This way, the tenderloin is ready to go when you are!

 2. Tuck the Ends

-Depending on whether you are using the whole tenderloin or just the butt portion, you may need to tuck the ends under and tie them with kitchen twine.
+Next, tuck each end under and secure with kitchen twine.
 This is to ensure that the width of the meat is relatively uniform for the entire length, to allow for more even cooking.

 3. Use a heavy and hot cast-iron skillet

-Use a heavy cast iron skillet, and preheat so that it is very hot.
+Then, prepare your skillet.
+Use a heavy cast iron skillet, and pre-heat over a medium-high flame so that it is very hot.